paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Yes, I know.
 This example is ignoring the asynchronous nature of the request and the possibility that the connection has timed out.
 All in good time.

 When a node is sent to recycling it will call `Dispose()` on the item if it is an `IDisposable`.
 It the item needs reactivation when retrieved for reuse, set an activation parameter as demonstrated above.

+`DeactivateItem(node)` is called before the node is placed in the recycle bin.

 ##### Ordered Linked Lists